Simplifying generic smooth maps to the 2-sphere and to the plane: Diagrams and their moves

 In the following, we give several sets of moves that appear in a generic $1$--parameter family of smooth maps of closed $n$--dimensional manifolds, $n \geq 2$, into surfaces.
 Here, a smooth $1$--parameter family of smooth maps $\{f_t\}$ is said to be \emph{generic} if every $f_t$ is a stable map except for a finite number of $t$'s.
 We usually impose a more technical condition that the family corresponds to a curve in the mapping space that is transverse to codimension $1$ unstable loci.
 For more technical details, see \cite{Ch1, Ch2, GK2, La, Soto}, for example.

 Some of the following moves are always-realizable, while others are not.
 The reader should refer to the arguments given in \cite{BS1}, where the case of $n=4$ is thoroughly explained.
-The arguments for general dimension $n$ are basically similar, although there are some subtle issues for higher dimensions \cite{HW}.
+The arguments for general dimension $n$ are basically similar, although there are some subtle issues for higher dimensions.
+For details, the reader is referred to \cite{Cerf, CL, HW}.

 Fig.~\ref{fig604} gives the first set of moves that we will use later.
 Note that outside of the small disks depicted in the figure, these moves do not change the diagrams.
 These are called \emph{moves of type I}: note that each move corresponds to a generic $1$--parameter family of smooth maps that changes the map only in a neighborhood of a point in the source manifold.
-The reader is referred to Chapter~V and Chapter~VII, Proposition~1 of \cite{HW} for $n \geq 6$.
+The reader is referred to \cite[Part~I, Chapter~V and Chapter~VII, Proposition~1]{HW} for $n \geq 6$.

 Note that the simple arrows are always-realizable, while the arrows with a slanted line are not. ``Cusp Merge'', which is depicted by a dotted arrow, is ``always-realizable'' as long as the fibers over the region indicated by $(\ast)$ of a given stable map are connected.
+Furthermore, ``Unflip'' is `always-realizable'' as long as the index satisfies the assumption $i=0$ or $2 \leq i \leq n-2$ (see \cite[Part~I, Chapter~V, Proposition~1.4]{HW}).

 The moves as depicted in Fig.~\ref{fig605} are called \emph{moves of type II}.
 Note that these moves correspond to generic $1$--parameter families of smooth maps that change the maps in neighborhoods of two points in the source manifold.
-For these moves and the following, the reader is referred to Chapter~V and Chapter~I, \S7 of \cite{HW}.
+For these moves and the following, the reader is referred to \cite[Part~I, Chapter~V and Chapter~I, \S\S7 and 8]{HW} and \cite[Chapitre~IV, \S2.2, Proposition~2]{Cerf}.

+The important feature of the moves of type II (and those of type III that follows) is that fold image of smaller index can be pushed to the direction of the normal orientation.

 The moves as depicted in Fig.~\ref{fig606} are called \emph{moves of type III}.
 Note that these moves correspond to generic $1$--parameter families of smooth maps that change the maps in neighborhoods of three points in the source manifold.